Precision Agriculture to Improve Crop Health

 The global population is rising, generating a need to produce more food to feed the world.
-Along with climate change, the food crops of Canada and the world are facing growing challenges from pests, pathogens and viruses that attack and destroy crops.
+The food crops of Canada and the world are facing growing challenges from climate change in addition to pests, pathogens and viruses that attack and destroy crops.

-The threat is large.
-In Canada, we export more than $7 billion worth of wheat every year.
-As the climate warms, diseases such as wheat rust spread further north, overwinter more often, and create an increasing threat to production.
+The threats are large.
+For example, Canada exports more than $7 billion worth of wheat every year.
+As the climate warms, diseases such as wheat rust spread further north and create an increasing threat to production.
 At the same time, increasing the use of pesticides brings risks to the environment.

-The Terramera-led Precision Agriculture to Improve Crop Health project is tackling this crop loss with a research consortium bringing together Sightline Innovation, Compression.ai, BC Cancer Research, Trent University, Simon Fraser University, the University of Saskatchewan, Agriculture and Agri-Food Canada, Genome British Columbia (Genome BC), and Canada’s Michael Smith Genome Sciences Centre.
+The Terramera-led Precision Agriculture to Improve Crop Health project is tackling this crop loss in partnership with Sightline Innovation, Compression.ai, BC Cancer Research, Trent University, Simon Fraser University, the University of Saskatchewan, Agriculture and Agri-Food Canada, Genome BC and Canada’s Michael Smith Genome Sciences Centre.

-Together, the team is working to develop new pest and pathogen controls through the use of computational biochemistry, genomics, machine learning, and robotics.
-The research will start with changing the way product development happens.
-Large amounts of data will be brought together in new ways.
-Machine learning and robotics will be used to quickly identify and test new pest management formulations and determine their ability to attack specific fungi on specific crops.
-It will show how crops and pests interact with different pesticides, pesticide enhancers, and alternatives.
+Together, the team is working to develop new pest and pathogen controls through the use of computational biochemistry, genomics, machine learning and robotics.
+Large amounts of data are being brought together in new ways.
+Machine learning and robotics are being used to quickly identify and test new pest management formulations and determine their ability to attack specific fungi on specific crops.
+It will show how crops and pests interact with different pesticides, pesticide enhancers and alternatives.